 5-Covering Dark Colors

 Primers provide better coverage than standard paints, making it easier to cover dark colors with fewer coats and reducing paint consumption.
-“Read this to learn more: painting over dark color without primer.”
+Check out this guide to discover how to paint over dark colors without using primer.

 6-Special Paints or Risky Surfaces